 - Ideally, put a lamp, or sit facing a window, where light is directly on your face.

 - Speak one at a time and to pause prior to speaking in case there is any audio or video lag.

-- Encourage the participants to mute themselves when not speaking in order to avoid any potential background noise.
+- Mute yourself when you are not speaking in order to avoid any potential background noise.